marookh/my-first-repo/README.md

 # README #
-# I like to use Git because it's fun
+# I like to use Git!
+# Git is amazing!